dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-0 Source Code Tuning For CPU.md

 * **Batching**.
 Idea: aggregate multiple similar operations and do them in one go, thus reducing the overhead of repeating the action multiple times.
 Examples: send large TCP packets instead of many small ones, allocate large block of memory rather than allocating space for hundreds of tiny objects.
 * **Ordering**.
 Idea: reorder the sequence of operations in an algorithm.
 Examples: change the data layout to enable sequential memory accesses, sort an array of C++ polymorphic objects based on their types to allow better prediction of virtual function calls, group hot functions together and place them closer to each other in a binary.

-Many optimizations that we will discuss later in the book, fall under multiple categories.
+Many optimizations that we discuss in this book, fall under multiple categories.
 For example, we can say that vectorization is a combination of parallelizing and batching; loop blocking (tiling) is a manifestation of batching and eliminating redundant work.

 To make the picture complete, let us also list other maybe obvious but still quite reasonable ways to speed up things: